The-Loko/myapp/videostreamesp32cam/readme.md

-Based on your code, here's how the Flutter app and ESP32-CAM work together to stream video:

 ESP32-CAM Video Streaming Setup
 The ESP32-CAM creates a web server that streams video in MJPEG format:

 1. Camera Configuration
    In videostream.ino, the ESP32-CAM is configured for the AI Thinker model with specific GPIO pins for camera functionality.
 2. Web Server Creation
    The ESP32 starts an HTTP server on port 80:

 ```
 // From videostream.ino
 void startCameraServer(){